Flight-Free-UK/flight_free_uk_website/source/posts_travel/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 “We lay on the grass looking at the sky for ages.
 With a 360 view at the top we could see all the various activities and stories going on below us.
 It was like watching a movie, with different scenes.
 It’s good to reflect sometimes on life like this.”

-> “There was a lot of good stuff: walking, people-watching, looking at the sea and feeling the fresh air.”
+> There was a lot of good stuff: walking, people-watching, looking at the sea and feeling the fresh air.

 “There was a lot of good stuff: walking, people-watching, looking at the sea and feeling the fresh air, something that you really appreciate when you live in the city.
 We also managed to check out a castle and the Battle of Hastings Museum.”

-## Anna: Snowdonia to Fort William by bike
+### Anna: Snowdonia to Fort William by bike

 ![Image shows Anna, a young white female, and James, a young white  male, at the bottom of Mount Snowdon](/images/uploads/anna-and-james-snowdonia.jpg "James and Anna ready to climb Snowdon")